- Tufts University

 Hello everyone, my name is Cesar Urzua and I am a current sophomore at Tufts University studying Biology and Child Study and Human Development.
 I am very excited to be a part of the Laidlaw Scholars Program and hope to be able to talk with so many other scholars soon.
 For my research, I will be focusing on brain response when presented to adverse childhood experiences, and how to possibly develop optimal strategies to combat chronic neural perturbations following these adverse childhood experiences.

 Hi fellow scholars!
-My name is Mindy Duggan and I am a rising Junior undergraduate student at Tufts University.
-I am so excited to get to know as many of you as possible and complete my research this summer— which is on autism representation in the hit television show The Good Doctor.
-I will be asking for participants so if you are interested, please feel free to reach out!
+My name is Mindy Duggan and I am recent Tufts alum.
+My Laidlaw research was on autism representation in the hit television show The Good Doctor.
 During my free time, I love to volunteer with kids— especially children with disabilities.
-I also love escaping to nature, camping, and trying hole-in-the-wall food places :)
+I also love escaping to nature, camping, and trying hole-in-the-wall food places :) Feel free to reach out if you ever want to connect!